Presentation of Elected Officials

 A resident of Rosemère since 2004 and father of two children, René Villeneuve is driven by a strong concern for work well done.
 For the past 39 years, he has been working in Quality Assurance, ensuring the quality of equipment in the aeronautical industry.
 Following his specialized training at the Centre de recherche industrielle du Québec and Seattle, for Boeing's new Manufacturing System, he held the position of Quality Supervisor for the cockpit of the BD-100 continental corporate jet as well as for Airbus and Boeing sub-assemblies.
 As a volunteer, he was a member of the Board of Directors of CPE La Petite Ardoise and the Parents' Committee of Alpha School.
 His desire: to work in partnership with residents.

 A resident of Rosemère since 2001 and a mother of two teenagers, Hélène Akzam is a born communicator.
 She has a Master's degree in Business Administration from HEC Montréal, a Master's in Communication from Université de Montréal and a Bachelor's degree in Communication of Social Psychology from UQAM.
-A member of the Ordre des conseillers en ressources humaines agréés du Québec, she is the Director, Human Resources Planning and Development at Héma-Québec.
+A member of the Ordre des conseillers en ressources humaines agréés du Québec, she is the Director of Human Resources at the City of Terrebonne.
 As a resident, she has devoted her efforts to traffic concerns in the area surrounding Rosemère train station and has worked with various organizations in the region.
 Her slogan: "Together, to make a difference".